Chinese Architectures - Stupas and Pagodas

-At the beginning, the stupa was a reliquary for keeping the relics or ashes of a saintly Buddhist.
-It is said that bead-like crystals of white or some other colour were often found among the ashes after cremation, and they are called shelizi or "holy relics".
+In the beginning, the stupa was a reliquary for keeping the relics or ashes of a saintly Buddhist.
+It is said that bead-like crystals of white or some other color were often found among the ashes after cremation, and they are called shelizi or "holy relics".

 Buddhists believe that when Sakyamuni, founder of the faith, was cremated, 84,000 beads of holy relics were found.
 They were shared among the kings of eight nations, who built stupas to house them for worship.
-This was generally thought to be the origin of stupas or pogadas.
-Subsequently they were built not only to bury the relics or ashes of venerable monks but also to safekeep holy scriptures and various ritual implements.
+This was generally thought to be the origin of stupas or pagodas.
+Subsequently, they were built not only to bury the relics or ashes of venerable monks but also to safely keep holy scriptures and various ritual implements.
 They are therefore also called fota (Buddha's pagodas) or baota (treasure pagodas) and are objects of homage.

-A Chinese proverb says, "To save a life is a holier deed than to build a stupa of seven storeys."
-Pagodas are mostly of seven or thirteen storeys.
+A Chinese proverb says, "To save a life is a holier deed than to build a stupa of seven stories."
+Pagodas are mostly seven or thirteen stories.
 This is because odd numbers were supposed to be masculine and auspicious in China, but this has nothing to do with the teachings of Buddhism.

 Architecturally speaking, Chinese pagodas have special features of their own.
-A pagoda may be built of any of a number of materials-stone, brick, wood, glazed tile, iron or gold.
-In plan figure, it may be round, square, hexagonal or octagonal.
+A pagoda may be built of any of a number of materials-stone, brick, wood, glazed tile, iron, or gold.
+In the plan figure, it may be round, square, hexagonal, or octagonal.
 In architectural style, it may be in one of a variety of forms, which will be discussed in the following pages.

 1. The Close-Eaved Pagoda